 Through the annual Bar Association’s Municipal Court Seminars, Elum has collaborated with the two other Stark County Municipal Courts to share treatment program initiatives and continue the funding of the Stark County Jail’s Alcohol & Drug (“AoD”) Program and Wilson Hall, a Residential AoD Program.
 The Jail AoD Program has been a statewide model for Members of the Buckeye Sheriffs Association.

 Elum and the court have instituted a Veterans Assistance and Treatment program in conjunction with the Stark County Veterans Service Commission with an assigned VSC service officer with an office next to the Court building.
-Further, Elum developed a successful License Recovery Program in conjunction with the Bureau of Motor Vehicles Regional Office and designated court docket sessions to assist individuals with BMV compliance so they can obtain a valid drivers license with insurance.
+Further, Elum developed a successful License Recovery Program and designated court docket sessions to assist individuals with BMV compliance so they can obtain a valid drivers license with insurance.
 The Massillon Court developed the County’s first Theft, Alcohol and Drug Diversion Program that Elum shared with Canton and Alliance Municipal Courts.

 Judge Elum, with his staff, took a leadership role with The Ohio Attorney General’s Office and fully participated in the highly successful “Safe Surrender Program” in Stark County in September 2015.